chelahmy/harubi/docs/harubi.md

 ## Notes

-Currently Harubi only supports MySQL.
+Currently harubi only supports MySQL.
 The choice for PHP and MySQL was obviously due to the generally available and affordable shared web hostings.